stephaniefay/pokemon-tcg/README.md

 ## Setting up CORS

 Firebase, as in Google, have a very strict CORS policy.
-To set up the firebase storage to allow downloads from any paths, so I could manipulate the files internally and export the CSVs to upload in LigaPokemon, I had to enable the get for all paths.
+To set up the firebase storage to allow downloads from any paths, allowing me to manipulate the files internally and export the CSVs to upload in LigaPokemon, I had to enable the `get` for all paths.
 Although you could, if you wanted, enable for only certain paths as well.
 The step-by-step can be found in:
 [Firebase Storage Docs](https://firebase.google.com/docs/storage/web/download-files) and [GSuit Installation](https://cloud.google.com/storage/docs/gsutil_install).

 The necessary `cors.json` is already in the repository.